 The camera was sold for $ 15, with a simple achromatic lens, or $ 20 for one with a Rapid Rectilinear lens.

 The No. 4 Folding Kodet was sold as a plate camera but could accomodate a roll holder for darkroom loaded film.
 In the back, behind the plane of focus, is room for a ground glass and three double plate holders or one roll holder.
 It takes pictures of 4 x 5 inch (10 x 13 cm).

 The No. 4 Folding Kodet was made from 1894 to 1897 in two variations: a vertical one (in the video) and a horizontal one.
-Only 2246 were produced and it is a sought after camera now.
+Only 2246 were produced.
 The No. 3 Folding Kodet looks just like the No. 4 but is a bit smaller.